 I have no clue if that’s true, but I love this old building so much that I just had to include it on my list!
 If you’re doing a walking tour of all the spots I’ve included in this post, you’ll walk right past it when you’re headed from The Marshall House to Wright Square.
 Give it a peep, and let me know what you think!

 Q: Can you tour it?
 No. You can walk by and explore the outside, and you can even peep in the windows, but it’s an active locksmith business, so I don’t suggest going in there to bug them about ghosts.
 If you need to have keys made or if you get locked out of your car, then by all means stop in for a visit!

 Bradleys Lock and Key | 24 E State Street, Savannah, Georgia 31401

 Colonial Park Cemetery

-If I had to pick the one place in Savannah where ghosts are most frequently spotted, it would probably be Colonial Park Cemetery.
+If I had to pick the one place in Savannah where ghosts are most frequently spotted, it would probably be in hauntingly beautiful Colonial Park Cemetery.
 Ghosts have reportedly been captured on camera and on video in the cemetery.

 What many visitors don’t realize, is that the cemetery’s boundaries are much larger than the actual fence currently surrounding the area.

 When you walk on the sidewalks and streets extending beyond the cemetery, you’re actually walking atop graves that have been paved or bricked over.
 Some say that’s why Savannah is considered America’s most haunted city…because so many of the dead have been displaced or disrespected.